Track Metadata

 The request has six numeric arguments.
 At this point it is worth talking a bit more about the byte after D in the first argument.
 This seems to specify the location of the menu being drawn, with the value 1 meaning the main menu on the left-hand half of the CDJ display, while 2 means the submenu (for example the info popup when it is open) which overlays the right-hand half of the display.
 We don’t yet know exactly what, if any, difference there is between the response details when 2 is used instead of 1 here.
 And special data requests use different values: for example, the track waveform summary, which is drawn in a strip along the entire bottom of the display, is requested with a menu location number of 8 in this second byte.

-So, for our metadata request, the packet we want to send in order to get all the metadata will have the specific values shown here:
+So, for our metadata request, the packet we want to send in order to get all available metadata will have the specific values shown here:

-figure below), but they are preceded by a menu header message (with
+, second figure below), but they are preceded by a menu header message (with type 4001

 When sending requests which result in multiple response messages, it is important to keep in mind the distinction between message boundaries and network packets.
 You might receive more than one message in a single network packet (especially when you are talking to rekordbox), so you need to look for message boundaries based on the length information in each message.
 Failure to do this initially led to a bug in Beat Link.
 It is also possible that a single message might be split into more than one network packet.
 I don’t believe this has been seen, but coding defensively to handle it may be the reason why. |